EURO GOVT-Italy, Spain yields slip on hopes of stronger firewall

 LONDON, March 26 (Reuters) - Pressure eased on Italian and Spanish bonds on Monday on hopes that Germany may be ready to do a deal to bolster the euro zone’s capacity to support troubled sovereign debtors by temporarily combining the firepower of two bailout funds.

-Spanish and Italian debt outperformed Bunds, which fell after an unexpected rise in German business morale, but the gains were not expected to last because of worries about the southern European states’ ability to push through unpopular reforms to revive growth.
+Spain and Italy outperformed Bunds, which fell after an unexpected rise in German business morale, but the gains were seen shortlived on worries about the southern European states’ ability to push through unpopular reforms to revive growth.

-European Union finance ministers meet on Friday and are expected to discuss how to create a firewall big enough to contain a debt crisis threatening to snare back Italy and Spain after German Chancellor Angela Merkel signalled for the first time she was prepared to compromise on boosting the resources available.
+European Union finance ministers meet on Friday and are expected to discuss how to create a firewall big enough to contain a debt crisis threatening to snare back Italy and Spain.

-“Short-term it’s hard to see what can derail this positive sentiment,” said Nordea rate strategist Niels From.

-“Maybe macro economic data or severe bad news from the Southern Europe, which is always the joker, but I doubt we’ll get any major surprises within the week.”
+“If the Germans are prepared to increase the firewall, that clearly is some good news for the periphery after the selloff we saw last week, so we’re seeing some temporary support of Italy and Spain on the back of that,” RIA Capital Markets strategist Nick Stamenkovic said.

+“But until we see signs that the fiscal position is taking a turn for the better in Spain and Italian labour reforms are pushed through in parliament, which are crucial to improving the medium-term growth prospects, it’s difficult to see a sustained decline in yield spreads over Bunds in the near term.”

-Spanish 10-year yields were 4.5 basis points lower on the day at 5.34 percent, with their yield spread over Bunds shrinking to 340 bps.
+Spanish 10-year yields were last four basis points down on the day at 5.35 percent, with their yield spread over Bunds shrinking by 10 bps to 342 bps.

-But the bonds are still vulnerable to a further selloff after yields rose almost 50 basis points this month and there are also concerns over the Netherlands’s ability to meet tough fiscal targets, which has pushed yields on its debt higher.

-“If you look at Dutch and Spanish spreads widening, that shows that fundamentally, regarding the debt crisis, there are still reasons to remain bearish,” From said.

-Spain’s centre-right People’s Party won a regional election in Andalucia but failed to secure the outright majority it had expected.
-That deprived Prime Minister Mariano Rajoy of a symbolic boost to help him push through harsh spending cuts. .
+The bonds are still vulnerable to a selloff after Spain’s centre-right People’s Party won a regional election in Andalucia but failed to secure the outright majority it had expected.
+That deprived Prime Minister Mariano Rajoy of a symbolic boost to help him push through harsh spending cuts.

 Italian 10-year yields were last slightly lower at 5.04 percent and are expected to remain around 5 percent as traders push for cheaper prices to make way for auctions of up to 7.5 billion euros of medium to longer-term debt on Thursday.

-Commerzbank technical analysts said futures could rebound to 137.90/138.56 in the near-term but that a number of other factors pointed to the bullish trend in place since 2008 having ended.

-Analysts expect Bunds to try and establish a new trading range with yields above 2 percent, a level the market has failed to break above on a sustained basis so far this year.

-Citi strategists recommended buying Bunds on dips with a target entry of 2 percent in the 10-year yield
+Citi strategists recommended buying Bunds on dips with a target entry of 2 percent in the 10-year yield, which it broke below last week after weak manufacturing data prompted investors to buy low risk government bonds.

 “The price action over the last week reinforces our view that the selloff witnessed two weeks ago was not the start of a sustained bear market but rather a move to a new, higher, yield range,” they said in a note.